Pork Chops with Potatoes

 Note: Slicing the potatoes and onions is made infinitely easier by using a mandoline.
 BeeBop did all these in less than two minutes.
 Just saying.

-Cover contents with parchment
+Covering the pot contents with parchment paper.

 Cut a piece of parchment to fit over the contents of the dish and lay it on top of the final layer of potatoes and onions.
 The lid makes a fine template for cutting the parchment.